MA in Christian Leadership (MACL) Advising

 - Intensive Courses

-The Applied Research Project (ARP) is required for all MA/CL students.
+The Applied Research Project (ARP) is required for all MACL students entering before Fall 2016 (students entering after Fall 2016 must complete RS103).
 Using the ARP subject approval form as a guide, students develop a “problem-solution” research project under the guidance and supervision of a DTS faculty member and possibly an approved ministry practitioner.
 This is a two-semester process requiring careful planning and execution on the part of the student.
 Students should begin to confer with DTS faculty members early in their DTS coursework, and seek to register for the ARP no later than the semester prior to their planned graduation session.
 For more information, please access the ARP subject approval form to the right.

 Answers to the above questions greatly depend on you.
 This page provides basic information.
 Academic Advisors are happy to come alongside you as you journey with the Lord.
 Schedule an advising appointment today!